Weak-to-Strong Generalization via Bregman Bias-Variance Decomposition

 \section{Introduction}

 Superalignment for large language models (LLMs) is emerging as a fundamental challenge in ensuring the long-term safety of modern natural language processing (NLP) systems~\citep{openai_superalignment}.
 A promising approach to addressing superalignment is weak-to-strong generalization (W2SG)~\citep{burns2023w2s}, where a low-complexity weak teacher model generates pseudo-labels to supervise a high-complexity pre-trained strong student model, enabling the student to outperform the teacher on the target task.
-To theoretically understand the emergence of this phenomenon---why the student outperforms the teacher---recent advances in W2SG research propose several analytical frameworks \citep{ildiz2025highdimensional,wu2024provable,somerstep2025transfer,dong2025discrepancies,charikar2024quantifying,mulgund2025relating,yao2025understanding,yao2025revisiting,lang2024theoretical,shin2024weak}.
-Among these, misfit-based analyses, initially introduced by \cite{charikar2024quantifying}, quantify the student’s performance gain in terms of the ``misfit error'' incurred when the student predicts labels produced by the teacher.
-While the original misfit analysis in \cite{charikar2024quantifying} focuses on squared loss, \cite{mulgund2025relating} extends this analysis to a broader family of Bregman divergences via a generalized Pythagorean theorem.
+To theoretically understand the emergence of this phenomenon, recent advances in W2SG research propose several analytical frameworks~\citep{ildiz2025highdimensional,wu2024provable,somerstep2025transfer,dong2025discrepancies,charikar2024quantifying,mulgund2025relating,yao2025understanding,yao2025revisiting,lang2024theoretical,shin2024weak}.
+Among these, misfit-based analyses, introduced by \cite{charikar2024quantifying}, provide a key insight by linking the student's performance gain directly to the ``misfit error'', namely the discrepancy between the student's predictions and the labels provided by the teacher.
+While the original misfit analysis in \cite{charikar2024quantifying} focuses on squared loss, \cite{mulgund2025relating} extends this analysis to a broader family of Bregman divergences.